 Shoppers trust recommendations from other consumers above anything else!

 Learn from reviews as input for product development and align product and marketing content with the language used by consumers.
-Examples of reviews that give retailers and manufacturers input for updating product content, and therewith lower return rates:
+Examples of reviews that give retailers and manufacturers input for updating product content, and in addition to that, lower return rates:

 - A review on bol.com about a Philips coffee machine: "The content of the water tank is listed as 0.9 liters, but it really isn't.